 East-West Division

 One of the most important details about the ten kings (and one of the most overlooked) comes from Daniel 2.
 In this chapter, the Kings are symbolized as ten toes.
-Just like on real people, the statue has five on one foot and five on the other.
-As I have pointed out in another article, the thighs of the statue represent the eastern and western portions of Alexander the Great’s Empire.
-After his death, Alexander’s kingdom split into two major portions known as the Seleucid and Ptolemaic Empires.
-The fourth kingdom, the iron legs, emerges out of the thighs.
-The Seleucids ruled from the area of Syria eastwards to Afghanistan and Pakistan.
-The Ptolemy family ruled Egypt, the Holy Land, and other parts of Northeast Africa.
+Just like real people, the statue has five on one foot and five on the other.
+The thighs of the statue represent the empire of Alexander the Great.
+The thighs may also represent the eastern and western portions of that empire.

 The Western Kings and the Three that were Uprooted

 This brings us to the identification of these kings.
-Daniel 11:40-45 supplies us with some details that may tell us the locations of the three kings who the Antichrist will “uproot” (and possibly the name of a fourth king).
+Daniel 11:40-45 supplies us with some details that may tell us the locations of the three kings whom the Antichrist will “uproot” (and possibly the name of a fourth king).
 Daniel 11:42-43 tells us that the Antichrist will conquer Egypt, Libya (which could include other nations of North Africa), and Nubia (modern-day Sudan).
-Could it be that these countries are the three who fall?
+Could it be that these countries are the three that fall?
 Early Christians such as Hippolytus and Jerome believed that these three nations were the ones who would fall before the Antichrist.[7]

 11:41 also mentions the ancient nations of Edom, Moab, and Ammon.
 These three countries are said to escape the hand of the Antichrist.
 This indicates that they will not be conquered by the Antichrist.
 However, does this mean that they will have nothing to do with the kingdom of the Antichrist or that they simply submit to him by their free will?
 These three countries make up the modern nation of Jordan.
-So we may have here three, or possibly four, of the five western kings.
+So we may have here three, or possibly four, of the ten kings.

 The first explanation is that ten kings submit to the Antichrist before or early in the tribulation.
-Then sometime later he completely conquers three of them, and they become seven instead of ten.
+Then, sometime later, he completely conquers three of them, and they become seven instead of ten.
 There is, I believe, another possible answer.
 Let’s take a look at the three verses that speak about these three nations and the Aramaic language that is employed:

 7:8 says, “three of the first horns were uprooted before it.”
 The Aramaic Aqar, translated “uprooted,” refers to plucking something up by its roots.
 It has to do with tearing something up; destroying it.
 This word is pointing to the fact that the Antichrist is tearing these rulers out of their respective countries.